14 Wedding Invitation Etiquette Questions We Get All the Time

 It's also not necessary to include additional start times on your wedding invites (think: the cocktail hour and reception).
 If the events are all taking place on the same day at the same location, simply stating "reception to follow" is enough.
 If your reception is at a different venue, you can include the location beneath the ceremony details or on a separate reception card depending on the space available.
 For jam-packed wedding weekends, it's a good idea to have separate itinerary cards with the respective date, time and location of each event.
 These can be sent out with your wedding invitations or included in wedding welcome bags.

-7. Where do you put information about your wedding website?
+10. Where do you put information about your wedding website?

-8. Should you include your registry information on your invitations?
+12. Should you include your registry information on your invitations?

-9. Do you have to give every guest a plus-one?
+13. Do you have to give every guest a plus-one?

 There are some simple etiquette guidelines for assigning plus-ones that'll make your job a little easier.
 First things first, know that you definitely don't have to give every single guest a plus-one.
 If they're not married or in a serious relationship, it's perfectly acceptable to extend a solo invite.
 Most of your loved ones will understand that without "and guest" or another name on the invitation, they aren't invited with a plus-one.

-While it's always nice to invite everyone with a guest, that can add up quickly (in terms of both headcount and cost).
+While it's nice to invite everyone with a guest, numbers add up quickly (in terms of both headcount and cost).
 If a guest RSVPs for two, call them and explain you're trying to be diligent about your guest list, and unfortunately, you were not able to invite everyone with a guest.
 If you realize that nearly everyone will be coupled up, you might want to extend a plus-one invitation to your few single friends and family members.

-10. How do you make it clear that you're having an adults-only wedding?
+15. How do you make it clear that you're having an adults-only wedding?

 Having an adults-only wedding?
 Keep in mind that it's not considered proper etiquette to directly print this detail on the invitation.
 Instead, the simplest way to make it clear to guests is by being intentional about how you address your wedding invitations.
 Stating each guest by name (not "and guest" or "family") should make it clear that the invite is only meant for those mentioned.